LarvariousMcDonald/AWS_Project_2024/README.md

-This was a group project, that me and others created in the AWS Infrastructure.
+This was a group project, that me and other group members created in the AWS Infrastructure.

-## Goal of this Project
+## Goal(s) of this Project:

+Leverage public cloud technologies and services to expand their presence in their target markets

+*